uthcode/learntosolveit/source/javascript.rst

 The current javascript version is 1.9.
 Javascript can be considered a functional programming language, similar to scheme or OCAML because it has closures and supports higher order functions.
+However it is important to remember that mere presence of closures does not make a language functional.
+Closures are however most common away of encapsulation in javascript.

 Javascript supports all the structed programming syntax in C (if statements, while loops, switch statements etc).
 The mechanism of closures in Javascript is